Fruity sweet with no-doubt devilish heat…

-Scoville heat units (SHU):Â 125,000 to 325,000
+Scoville heat units (SHU) | 125,000 – 325,000 |

-Jalapeño reference point: 16 to 130 times hotter
+Jalapeño reference point | 16 to 130 times hotter |

 How hot are Devil’s Tongue peppers?

-No matter its origin, there’s no denying that the Devil’s Tongue is potent.
-Its floor (125,000 Scoville heat units) is slightly hotter than a habanero pepper’s floor (100, 000 SHU).
+No matter the origin, there’s no denying that the Devil’s Tongue is potent.
+Its floor (125,000 Scoville heat units or SHU) is slightly hotter than a habanero pepper’s floor (100, 000 SHU).
 But it also doesn’t have the potential to be quite as wickedly hot (325,000 SHU, compared to the habanero’s 350,000 SHU).
 That’s really nit-picking, though.
-You eating experience in terms of heat will be about the same.
-To put it in perspective, in terms of our jalapeño reference point, the Devil’s Tongue is 16 to 130 times hotter than the common jalapeño, depending on the luck of the draw.
-It’s on equal par with the Madame Jeanette pepper.
+Your eating experience in terms of heat will be about the same.

 What do these chilies look like?

 Common Devil’s Tongue peppers mature from green to a golden yellow-orange color.
 It’s vibrant, adding a beautiful burst of color wherever they are grown.
 There are other varieties, too, that age to different colors.
-Red Devil’s Tongue peppers tend to be slightly hotter and sweeter, and there’s a chocolate/brown variety as well with a more subtle flavor.
+Red Devil’s Tongue peppers tend to be slightly hotter and sweeter, and there’s a chocolate/brown variety as well with a more subtle, earthy flavor.

 What do Devil’s Tongue peppers taste like?